IAmJonoBo/Prometheus/docs/observability.md

 books.
 The `describe()` helper offers a compact log/string summary for CLI reporting.

+### Validating connectivity

+Run `prometheus temporal validate` to exercise the plan against a live stack.
+The command probes the Temporal gRPC host, Prometheus scrape port, and OTLP collector defined in `execution.worker.metrics`.
+Pass `--export-dashboards <directory>` to materialise the configured Grafana dashboards as JSON files that can be imported directly into a running Grafana instance.

 ## Grafana dashboards

 `monitoring.dashboards` now exposes two default Grafana boards: